This Jataka tale illustrates the perfection of character of endurance (viriya).

 At a city gate, a girl sifting sand wore two bracelets on one wrist and only one on the other.
 The Bodhisatta, hoping to get his queen to understand, explained that while the pair together made an annoying noise, the single bracelet was peaceful, and peacefulness was real happiness.
 Inside the city, the Bodhisatta went on an alms round and came to the house of an arrow maker.
 He saw that this man closed one of his eyes to make the arrow straight.
 He told the queen that the wide view from two eyes distracts, but the narrow focus of a single eye gives fixed aim and true vision.
 The queen said she understood these two lessons, but would still not leave his side and the mass of people also remained on his tail.

-Back outside the city the king saw some munja grass growing and he plucked a single stalk and told the queen that they were like the grass: they have been split and can never be joined again, then he begged her to go away.
+Back outside the city the king plucked a single stalk of grass and told the queen that they were like it: they have been split and can never be joined again, then he begged her to go away.
 The queen had another fit of grief, this one so strong she passed out and fell down on the road.
 The king immediately rushed into the forest and was finally able to slip away, never to return to the realm of man.
 After a week he reached mystical insight.

 Back home, the queen oversaw the coronation of their son in the mango grove, and when the ceremony was finished she remained there for the rest of her life, choosing to follow the example of the Bodhisatta and live as an ascetic.